PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:34:04
+Last updated: 2024-04-02 15:35:28
-Random Quote: Love is a serious mental disease. - Plato
+Random Quote: Tragedy is a tool for the living to gain wisdom, not a guide by which to live. - Robert F. Kennedy